King, Warrior, Magician, Lover – archetypes of the mature Masculine

 The problem with this is that we end up with a very limited view of masculinity, one rooted in insecurity and the desire for sex, fame, money, and power.
 We become so uprooted in ourselves, separated from our true core, that we define ourselves through external factors.
 We must recognize one basic fact: The boy is the slave of his ego.
 He often has little control over his nervous system, and fries his life energy on pointless mental pursuits and drama.
 He is the guy who can't sit still and can't tolerate silence.
 He is the guy who freaks out from prolonged eye contact.
 He is the guy who is easily insulted, who tries very hard to be seen (or equally hard not to be), who fishes for love and is easily hurt.
 He is the guy who has little structure and integrity in life, and who – despite his myriad claims to goodness – won't stand up for a friend in times of need.
 It's not that he doesn't want to do the right thing.
 It's that he is not able to.
 His life is in disarray and he is completely under the spell of the feminine, and is happy only as long as mummy is close.
 This is the subconscious mother, the archetypal mother, the feminine as a whole – not necessarily the biological mother.
 The purpose of the Hero archetype, the last archetype of boyhood psychology, is to break free from this bondage to the Feminine.

-The first three archetypes are of boyhood psychology are: The Divine Child, the Precocious Child, and the Oedipal Child.
+The first three archetypes of boyhood psychology are: The Divine Child, the Precocious Child, and the Oedipal Child.
 These, as well as the Hero, will be featured in detail later on.
 For now, I choose to focus on the man.

 Understanding the Man